+2.1.2.
+Labeler Bias

-2.1.2 Labeler Bias.
-Labeler bias occurs when a group of people annotates a dataset and embeds bias into the resulting data.
-This often occurs unintentionally, as Wall et al. [56] have argued that unconscious biases can influence judgments and lead to inaccurate conclusions in visual analytic feedback tasks.
-In one poignant example of labeler bias, prior work has shown that people from Western cultures tend to rate people from other cultures as being less attractive than themselves [30].
-Consequently, an attractiveness dataset labeled primarily by people from Western cultures risks having this bias embedded5.
+Labeler bias occurs when individuals annotate a dataset and embed bias into the resulting data.
+This often occurs unintentionally, as Wall et al. [26] have argued that unconscious biases can influence judgments and lead to inaccurate conclusions in visual analytic feedback tasks.
+In one poignant example of labeler bias, prior work has shown that people from Western cultures tend to rate people from other cultures as being less attractive than themselves [27].
+Consequently, an attractiveness dataset labeled primarily by people from Western cultures risks having this bias embedded.
 Any system that uses such a dataset as a basis for decisions would subsequently perpetuate the bias of the labelers.
-Past work in machine learning has shown that fairness and accuracy can be aligned, motivating a push towards more fairness in training as a simultaneous push towards increased accuracy [58].
+Past work in machine learning has shown that fairness and accuracy can be aligned, motivating a push towards more fairness in training as a simultaneous push towards increased accuracy [28].
 Prior research has found that even highly experienced labelers fail to produce unbiased labels [29].

-Perhaps most relevant to our study is recent work in CSCW by Goyal et al. [24] on rater identity.
+Perhaps most relevant to our study is recent work in CSCW by Goyal et al. [5] on rater identity.
 They found that rater identity (i.e., African American, LGBTQ, or neither) significantly influenced how raters annotated toxicity in online comments.
 They suggest that raters who self-identify with the identities targeted in online comments provide additional nuance and more inclusivity in trained models.
-Similar work found that other social variables (e.g., conservatism) also impact toxicity labels [50].
-Past work has also identified that labeler bias also stems from socio-economic contexts and the application of power structures within annotation companies [44].
-In response, researchers have proposed more fair and human-centric
+Similar work found that other social variables (e.g., conservatism) also impact toxicity labels [6].
+Past work has identified that labeler bias also stems from socio-economic contexts and the application of power structures within annotation companies [3].
+In response, researchers have proposed more fair and human-centric crowdsourcing frameworks considering demographics and appropriate compensation [30].
+In the presented examples, we can see that labeler bias can stem from a number of characteristics of the labeling group.
+In this paper, we extend the body of work on labeler bias by exploring whether demographic clusters of labelers can have an impact on labeling task estimates.